 All UK applications for entry onto the 3 year doctorate training programme MUST be made via the National College for Teaching and Leadership (NCTL) online application system at: http://www.education.gov.uk/schools/careers/careeropportunities/b00201184/educational-psychology/training

-Applications for the DApp EdPsy for enrolment in 2014 can be made anytime between midday 1st October 2013 (when the application process goes ‘live) and 13th December 2013 via the NCTL website.
-We will be shortlisting for interview in January 2014 and conducting interviews in February.
-We will be offering 10 funded places in early April 2014 (see NCTL website for further details).
+Applications for the DApp EdPsy for enrolment in 2015 will open in autumn 2014 through the NCTL website.
+We will be shortlisting for interview in January 2015 and conducting interviews in February.
+We will be offering 10 funded places in early April 2015 (see NCTL website for further details).

-We will be holding an Open Day for anyone considering applying to the programme in the future on Saturday October 19th.
+We will be holding an Open Day for anyone considering applying to the programme in the future on Saturday October 18th.
 More details will be provided nearer the time.
 On the day it will be possible to meet members of staff and current students and learn about the opportunities to learn and study in Newcastle.
+If you would like to add your name and contact to the circulation list for this event, please contact firstname.lastname@example.org.

 Please note this information is subject to change and you are advised to check for up to date information on http://www.education.gov.uk/schools/careers/careeropportunities/b00201184/educational-psychology